 Change Your Clock, Change Your Batteries

-As daylight savings time approaches on March 10th, the Santa Barbara County Fire Department wants to
+As the time change approaches on November 3rd, the Santa Barbara County Fire Department reminds

-remind residents to make another change that could save their lives - changing the batteries in their
+residents to make another change that could save their lives - changing the batteries in their smoke

 # # # #